Awareness Training (1 hour $25 per person)

 Our Endpoint Protection Platform provides a multi-layered approach for detecting malware, exploit, and script-based attacks using a combination of machine learning coupled with both static analysis and system-wide behavior monitoring to isolate and mitigate threats in real-time.
 The management system, which can be deployed either in the cloud or on-premise, provides forensic analysis of threats and allows administrators to quickly resolve attacks through automated remediation and rollback features.

 Read More on HIPAA Ransomware Protection Solution

 Let us help you to Secure your network from Malware & Viruses.
 Call us at 515-865-4591

 Implementation of HIPAA Remediation Project

 HIPAA Remediation is the next step after identifying the gaps in the area of security.
 The goal is to address all gaps and meet the regulation requirements.
-After risk analysis is complete, it is time to begin prioritizing remediation targets.
-In risk analysis process, the gaps are divided into three priorities: High, Medium, and Low.
-Addressing the issues that are high priority can protect & secure the PHI.
+After the risk analysis is complete, it is time to begin prioritizing remediation targets.
+In the risk analysis process, the gaps are divided into three priorities: High, Medium, and Low.
+Addressing the issues that are high priority can protect & secure PHI.